PCOS Cravings: Everything You Need to Know

 Simply put, insulin resistance is when your body doesn’t process glucose properly.
 Instead of converting sugar to energy, it’s absorbed into the body as fat.
 Since your body isn’t getting the energy you need, your brain keeps signaling that you need more sugar!
 Que the food cravings . . .

-When you indulge in those cravings, you get big blood sugar spikes and rises in insulin resistance.
-The cycle is super difficult to deal with and can leave you with constant cravings and other chronic symptoms.
+When you indulge in those cravings, you get big blood sugar spikes and increases in insulin resistance.
+It turns into a vicious cycle that is super difficult to deal with!
+You’re left with constant cravings and other chronic symptoms.

-But, don’t worry, you can get a better handle on your insulin levels, increase your insulin resistance, and kick cravings to the curb naturally using a few strategic lifestyle changes.
+But, don’t worry, you can get a better handle on your insulin levels, increase your insulin resistance, and kick cravings to the curb without cognitive behavior therapy or other expensive medical intervention.
+You can naturally cut cravings with just a few strategic lifestyle changes.

 Eat a balanced diet with lots of protein.